samjross/flannelJesus.github.io/_drafts/flex-post-list.md

 This is undesirable as well: I just want the last row to essentially `float:left`.

+In addition, I'm quite unhappy with this attempt because it fails on iPhone 4S quite spectacularly.
+I don't think I did the math right on some of the css or something.

 ## Third Try

 <div class="third-try flex">